The prescribed mean curvature measure equation in non-parametric form: Introduction

 The left-hand side of \eqref{eq:PMCM} is the \textit{minimal surface operator} applied to $u$.
 When $u\in C^{2}(\Omega)$, the minimal surface operator evaluates the mean curvature of the graph of $u$ at any point $(x,u(x))$.
-In the case $\mu = H\, dx$ with $H(x)$ Lipschitz-continuous on $\Omega$, \eqref{eq:PMCM} reduces to the classic prescribed mean curvature equation in non-parametric form, which has been considered by several authors in the past (see, e.g., \cite{Gerhardt1974,Gia74,Giu78,FG84,massari1974esistenza}).
+In the case $\mu = H\, dx$ with $H(x)$ Lipschitz-continuous on $\Omega$, equation \eqref{eq:PMCM} reduces to the classic prescribed mean curvature equation in non-parametric form, which has been studied by several authors in the past (see, e.g., \cite{Gerhardt1974, Gia74, Giu78, FG84, massari1974esistenza}).

-The mathematical theory of capillarity, with its long history starting from the seminal works of Young, Laplace, and Gauss, represents one of the main motivations for the study of prescribed mean curvature problems.
-However, a mathematical model of capillarity in presence of singular or concentrated forces has not yet been fully developed, although it would be of interest not only from a theoretical perspective, but also in view of applications like, e.g., the study of water-walking devices \cite{hu2010water}.
+The mathematical theory of capillarity, with its long history starting from the seminal works of Young, Lagrange, Laplace, and Gauss, represents one of the main motivations for studying prescribed mean curvature problems.
+The classical theory of capillarity focuses on the case where the forces acting on the interface, besides surface tension, are smooth or at least Lipschitz.
+A notable exception is provided by the theory of minimal surfaces with discontinuous or thin obstacles, see \cite{nitsche1969variational} and \cite{giusti1972non, giusti1973CIME}, as well as the more recent \cite{FocardiSpadaro2018, FocardiSpadaro2020}, with references therein.
+However, a complete mathematical model of capillarity in the presence of singular forces - despite its theoretical and applicative interest, such as in modeling how some animals and/or mechanical devices can rest or move on the water surface without sinking \cite{hu2010water} - has not been fully developed yet.

+Partial results in this direction have been obtained by Ziemer \cite{ziemer1995nonhomogeneous}, who proved the existence and local boundedness of $BV$ solutions of \eqref{eq:PMCM} when $\mu$ is a nonnegative measure satisfying $\mu(B_{r}(x)) \le C r^{q(n-1)}$ with a suitably small constant $C$, for any ball contained in $\Omega$ and for some $1<q\le \frac{n}{n-1}$.
+Another contribution has been given by Dai, Trudinger, and Wang \cite{dai2012mean}, who studied viscosity-type solutions of \eqref{eq:PMCM} when $\mu$ is nonnegative.
+However, the restrictions on the prescribed measure in \cite{ziemer1995nonhomogeneous} are so strong that most of the relevant and nontrivial features of the problem are lost (as they exclude measures concentrated on $(n-1)$-dimensional sets).
+Furthermore, the notion of viscosity solution proposed in \cite{dai2012mean}, besides being provided only for nonnegative measures, does not cover the entire class of variational solutions, thus missing some important non-uniqueness phenomena that are instead captured by the theory developed in this paper for the first time.

-A necessary condition for the existence of a classical solution to \eqref{eq:PMCM} can be formally derived by integrating the equation on smooth subdomains.
-Indeed if we assume that $u\in C^{2}(\Omega)$ satisfies \eqref{eq:PMCM}, then setting
+A necessary condition for the existence of a classical solution to \eqref{eq:PMCM} can be derived by integrating the equation over smooth subdomains.
+Assuming that $u\in C^{2}(\Omega)$ satisfies \eqref{eq:PMCM}, we define